siddhantmat/Guide-for-Guide-/README.md

 Problems encountered:

-Familiarity with the concept and the fundamentals of API.
+1) Familiarity with the concept and the fundamentals of API.

-Struggle with fetching RAZORPAY API without extensive know-how of 'Orders' and Advanced Javascript.
+2)Struggle with fetching RAZORPAY API without extensive know-how of 'Orders' and Advanced Javascript.

-Difficulties in handling functionalities of links post the push of code to the GitHub repository.
+3)Difficulties handling functionalities of links post the push of code to the GitHub repository.